 I bet David Price is a great guy.
-In fact, I bet if I was, say, sitting at the counter in a pizza joint having a slice, and he sat down nearby, and I asked him if he could please pass me the grated cheese, he’d be all, “Yeah, man, no problem.
+In fact, I bet if I was sitting at the counter in a pizza joint having a slice, and he sat down nearby, and I asked him if he could please pass me the grated cheese, he’d be all, “Yeah, man, no problem.
 Here, have some grated cheese.
 And, hey, how ’bout some red-pepper flakes, too?”
-And I’d be like, “No, thanks,” because I’m a big sissy when it comes to hot, spicy foods … but, also, I’d be like, “Hey, aren’t you Red Sox starter David Price?
+And I’d be like, “No, thanks” — because I’m a big wimp when it comes to hot, spicy foods — but, also, I’d be like, “but thanks for asking … and, hey, aren’t you Red Sox starter David Price?
 Wow, you seem like a great guy!”

-Except, here’s the thing: I don’t need David Price to pass me the grated Parmesan; I need him to win a goddamn game in the postseason, especially when he’s pitching at Fenway goddamn Park against the New York goddamn Yankees.
+Except, here’s the thing: I don’t need David Price to pass me the grated Parmesan or spontaneously offer me some red-pepper flakes; I need him to win a goddamn game in the postseason, especially when he’s pitching at Fenway goddamn Park against the New York goddamn Yankees.

 No one wanted David Price to succeed in Game 2 more than I did.
 No one, that is, except for David Price himself … which is why I feel bad for David Price … and feeling bad for David Price makes me twice as pissed about the egg he laid at Fenway on Saturday night, because how dare David Price make me feel bad for him?
 How dare David Price yet again wilt under the bright lights of October baseball?
 How dare David Price skulk off the mound in the second inning with that all-too-familiar hangdog look on his face while boos rained down upon him … boos that made me feel bad for David Price … and, hey, did I mention “How dare David Price make me feel bad for him?”?